-Academic Calendar (2022 - 2023) Syllabus & Curriculum
+Academic Calendar (2024 - 2025) Syllabus & Curriculum

-Final MBBS Part I / Phase III - Part I MBBS
+Phase III - Part I MBBS (2021 - 2022 batch)

 Website: www.vmkvmc.edu.in

 HISTORY OF THE COLLEGE

 Vinayaka Mission's Kirupananda Variyar Medical College is located in Salem, Tamilnadu and strives for achieving academic excellence.
 It was started in the year 1995-96, and was affiliated to the Tamilnadu Dr. MGR Medical University.
 In 2005-06 it became a constituent unit of Vinayaka Mission's Research Foundation (Deemed to be University) (VMRF-DU), Salem, Tamilnadu.
 Eligible students are admitted by counseling after NEET examination.